H3cth0r/SocialNGraphs/README.md

 also be skipped.
 The limit of users to iterate per user will be set at 1000 for subsequent users, not including the target user.

+The current idea is to create a second method with the inten- tion of applying pareto distribution, to capture as much communities as posible.

 ## TODO
 - Create queue of unvisited profiles
 - Iterate over followers